Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Discussion

 \section{Discussion}

-We observed an overall tendency of the models to classify White-associated text as exhibiting negative sentiment at a higher rate than other groups.
-The trends observed in the above results are consistent between model types, model size, template-based probing dataset, and even classification strategies.
-The overall agreement of the prompting and fine-tuning results indicates that the observed gaps are not linked to idiosyncrasies in the fine-tuning process but are, rather, more fundamental to the LLMs themselves.
-In addition, the models chosen for experimentation are base versions.
-That is, their predictions are not influenced by interceding alignment techniques \cite{bai2022training, rafailov2023direct}, which might otherwise obscure behavior learned during pretraining.
-Rather than implying an extant bias, we hypothesize that this phenomenon is due to an interaction between the structure of the templates used in the measurement of bias and LLM pretraining data, leading us to re-think the clarity of counterfactual bias analysis in this context.
+Across the experiments an overall tendency of the models to classify White-associated text as exhibiting more negative sentiment at a higher rate than other groups is observed.
+The trends in the results above are consistent between model type, model size, template-based probing dataset, and even classification strategy.
+The overall agreement of the prompting and fine-tuning results indicates that the observed gaps are not linked to idiosyncrasies in the fine-tuning process but are, rather, more fundamental to the LLMs themselves and the design of the template-based probes.
+In addition, the models chosen for experimentation are base or instruction-tuned versions.
+That is, their predictions are not influenced by interceding alignment techniques \citep{bai2022training, rafailov2023direct}, which might otherwise obscure behavior learned during pretraining.
+Rather than implying an extant bias, we hypothesize below that this phenomenon is due to an interaction between the structure of the templates used in the measurement of bias and markedness in LLM pretraining data.
+Regardless of the underlying cause, these observations should lead us to re-think the clarity of counterfactual bias analysis in this context.